fox-archives/tails/readme.md

   - projects tab
     - displays all projects in grid fashion

-## project types

-### web (no bundler)

-- just staticaly serving content in directory
-  - why chose over web w/ bundler?
-- standalone (cannot be converted to web w/ bundler or to complex)

-### web (bundler)

-- literally just parcel serving crap
-- add parcel proxying when converting to 'complex'

-### node

-- literally just node / nodemon
-  - have options for

 ## development

 - open any subprojects whenever, any at the same time
 - containerization optional
-  - like if im working on sockets, i dont want to have containers to mess up connection?
+  - like if im working on sockets, i dont want to have worry about sockets bouncing around
 - nice domains during development
   - remember web, node, and deno stuff probably wont go to prod
 - start from web interface or via the cli

 ## production

+- choose which projects to deploy
 - web page accessable to anyone
   - public or local server
 - web page lists projects
   - click on project, start pods, services, and ingresses
-- pods die down after closing project
+- pods die down after closing project (with delay)